-- Because your genetic results indicate that you are responsive to clopidogrel, your doctor may want to consider it if you need anti-platelet or anti-clotting medication. - Your doctor will also likely suggest that you avoid taking clopidogrel with other drugs that may reduce clopidogrel response, such as proton pump inhibitors (PPI's), medications commonly prescribed for acid reflux. - If you take clopidogrel now or in the future, your doctor may prescribe a follow-up test called platelet reactivity testing to see how effective the drug is inside your body.
+- Modifying your dose.
+Higher doses of the drug may improve the effectiveness of treatment.
+But this isn't a straightforward decision.
+Whether increasing the dose will improve effectiveness is yet to be proven, and must be balanced against the increased risk of side effects that comes with higher doses. - Considering other medications.
+You and your doctor may want to consider alternative anti-clotting drugs or treatment with aspirin alone.
+Aspirin also has anti-clotting properties. - Being careful with other medications.
+Avoid taking clopidogrel with other drugs that can further reduce its effectiveness, such as proton pump inhibitors (PPI's), commonly prescribed for acid reflux. - Further testing.
+If you take clopidogrel now or on the future, your doctor may prescribe a follow-up test called platelet reactivity testing to see how effective the drug is inside your body.